PavanRangani/docs/docs/prd/chat/chat-notification.md

 - Shows Chat notification icon in App header and in the Home page.
 - Shows count of unread chat messages along with icon
   - When there is no any unread Chat available but it has Pinned task, shows `0` count.
+- If user have CA notification, Chat notification count is shown in green color otherwise it is shown in red color.
 - On click of Icon, opens Chat notification dialog
 - Icon is also available when there isn't any unread notifications.
   - In such a case, On click, opens My Chat page directly